 The NYSW watch’s price is very competitive, and up to $300 less than the most expensive big-name, fashion-forward hybrid watches available now.
 It also has the benefit of looking great, and coming in various sizes with subtly different designs.
 The battery life and charging method, however, is a problem.

 We’re not done.
-There’s the Nokia Steel, the Garmin Vivomove, and hybrids from Michael Kors, Hugo Boss, Timex, and the absolutely gorgeous Alpina Seastrong.
-A year ago, the NYSW wouldn’t have faced such serious competition; but today there are many more hybrid smartwatches out there, at a wide range of prices.
-All of these companies are focusing on making smart watches we want to wear, and all are great alternatives to the NYSW watch.
+There’s the Nokia Steel HR Sport, the Garmin Vivomove, and hybrids from Michael Kors, Hugo Boss, Timex, and many more.
+At the beginning of the year the NYSW already faced serious competition; but today it’s an even tougher space.
+More companies are focusing on making smart watches we want to wear, and all are great alternatives to the NYSW watch.

 How long will it last?